OpenPonk/uml-metamodel/README.md

 # UML 2.5 Metamodel

-This is work-in-progress implementation of the complete UML Metamodel in Pharo.
+This is work-in-progress implementation of the UML 2.5 Metamodel in Pharo.

 The code is generated from specifications using https://github.com/OpenPonk/uml-bootstrap-generator

+Any issues should also be reported in the generator https://github.com/OpenPonk/uml-bootstrap-generator/issues , and not here.

 ## Installation